-Top rated models get a sporty petrol motor, 4-wheel drive and a sophisticated 9-speed automatic gearbox.
-If you have a need for speed, the fastest Renegade is actually the new plug-in hybrid. .
+Top-rated models get a sporty petrol motor, four-wheel drive and a sophisticated nine-speed automatic gearbox.
+If you have a need for speed, the fastest Renegade is actually the new plug-in hybrid.

 It’s easy to drive a Renegade on your usual roads and routes.

 With such an upright body shape, it’s no surprise passengers have plenty of headroom.
 Legroom, however, is much better in the front than in the back.
 Taller adults may feel cramped but kids will be fine.
-It’s certainly better suited to 2 than 3 occupants.
+It’s certainly better suited to two than three occupants.

 Overall the interior matches the outside in some ways — it’s rugged and hard-wearing.
 The dashboard is big and chunky.
 The controls are nice and sturdy, and most of the trim materials feel like they will put up with years of abuse.